 Under his leadership, AMPA grew dramatically and sparked a national dialogue on the exclusion of same-sex partners and spouses of service members from military benefits and support systems.
 Through incredible hard work, strategic social and earned media outreach, and extensive grassroots organizing, Stephen placed the organization on a national stage.
 Even beyond fighting for full equality for LGBT military families, Stephen also set the organization on an important path forward in education, advocacy, and support for our nation’s modern military families.
 He has been sought after as a speaker and in the media on the issues and policies impacting LGBT military spouses and their families.

 Stephen now works as a spokesperson for the Human Rights Campaign, has served on the Military Spouse Advisory Council of the Military Officers Association of America, and was elected Military Spouse Magazine‘s 2014 Pentagon Spouse of the Year.
-He and his husband, a Marine Corps major stationed at the Pentagon, live in Washington, DC.
-Stephen has a BA from Pensacola Christian College, an MBA in International Business from Liberty University, and an MS in International Relations from Troy University.
+He and his husband, a Marine Corps lieutenant colonel, live in Washington, DC.
+Stephen holds an MBA in International Business and an MS in International Relations.
 To contact him directly, email him at firstname.lastname@example.org.

 Follow Stephen on Twitter at @stephenpeters2